theofanistzoumakas/real-estate-price-prediction/README.md

 Any attempt to use, republish, or incorporate this code into other projects—whether commercial or non-commercial—without prior consent may result in legal action.

-For licensing inquiries or collaboration requests, please contact via email: theftzoumi@gmail.com .
+For licensing inquiries or collaboration requests, please contact via email: theftzoumi _at_ gmail _dot_ com .

 © 2025 Theofanis Tzoumakas, Konstantinos Pavlis, Michael-Panagiotis Kapetanios.
 All rights reserved.